×

 What do expats in Tianjin appreciate most about the local culture?

 "Expatriates in Tianjin enjoy the city’s long and interesting cultural history, as evident in its picturesque architecture and well-preserved heritage sites.
 Expats appreciate the local people’s friendliness and hospitality, as being welcomed warmly into the community makes them feel at home.
 Food is another thing appreciated by expats; the city’s culinary culture is rich and varied, providing them the opportunity to try something new and expanding their palate.
-Furthermore, the city’s vibrant art and music scene is well-known in the countryside, allowing expats to explore and engage in local culture," explained one expat.
+Furthermore, the city’s vibrant art and music scene is well-known in the countryside, allowing expats to explore and engage in local culture," remarked one in Tianjin, China.

 William Russell